JonathanHallsProgram/JonathanHallsProgram/README.md

 # Jonathan Halls

 Proactive Cybersecurity Analyst based in the USA with a passion for learning and implementing cybersecurity ideas and frameworks.
-Specializing in SIEM Deployments and Cyber Analysis, I have developed specific skills in Azure, Splunk, & Ticketing systems.
+Specializing in SIEM Deployments and Cyber Analysis, I have developed specific skills in Solo Enterprise level network deployment, CI/CD systems and Full Stack Web Development.

 ## Skills and Experience
 *   🐧 Linux Sysadmin